Charlie Chan at Treasure Island: Plot

 Charlie and Jimmy Chan are traveling by plane to San Francisco.
 Jimmy befriends insurance executive Thomas Gregory.
 Charlie's friend, novelist Paul Essex, dies aboard the aircraft after receiving a radiogram warning him not to ignore "Zodiac".
 His briefcase mysteriously disappears.
 Charlie meets with Deputy Police Chief J.J.
 Kilvaine, and runs into reporter and old friend Peter Lewis.
 Charlie also meets noted local magician Fred Rhadini, and discusses Essex's death with the three men.
 Rhadini tells Charlie about Dr. Zodiac, a psychic preying on the rich in San Francisco.
 Charlie, Rhadini, and Lewis go to Dr. Zodiac's home, where Dr. Zodiac conducts an eerie séance.
 Lewis' fiancée, Eve Cairo, has been meeting with Dr. Zodiac, angering Lewis.
 Later, Kilvaine reveals that Essex was poisoned, but can't rule out suicide.
 Jimmy spends the afternoon following Thomas Gregory, whom he believes stole Essex's briefcase when leaving the plane.
 He discovers Essex's manuscript in Gregory's hotel room.

 That night, Charlie attends Rhadini's magic show at the Golden Gate International Exposition on Treasure Island.
 Rhadini's clumsy, comic acquaintance, Elmer Kelner, is helping to serve food and drink at the club.
 Charlie meets Eve Cairo and socialite Bessie Sibley, as well as Rhadini's jealous wife, Myra.
 During her telepathy act with Fred Rhadini, Eve comes into contact with someone thinking about murder and Charlie is almost killed when a knife is thrown at him.

 After the show, Charlie, followed by Rhadini and Lewis, break into Dr. Zodiac's home.
 They find Jimmy already there.
 Charlie discovers evidence that Zodiac is a fraud.
 When Zodiac's Turkish houseman, Abdul, arrives, Charlie searches him and finds the holster that fits the knife.
 Abdul escapes, and the burglars discover Zodiac's vast files which he uses to frighten and blackmail others.
 Charlie realizes Bessie Sibley is providing information on others to protect herself, and that Zodiac was blackmailing Essex.
 Charlie burns Zodiac's office to protect the innocent.

-Essex's manuscript is a fictional account of Dr. Zodiac's blackmail scheme, and the next morning Charlie finds that the last page revealing who the murder was committed is missing.
+Essex's manuscript is a fictional account of Dr. Zodiac's blackmail scheme, and the next morning Charlie finds that the last page revealing how the murder was committed is missing.
 Charlie meets with Gregory, who says he is an insurance company detective investigating mysterious suicides.
 Charlie believes Gregory's claim is false, and Gregory fails to steal the manuscript back.
 Charlie believes Dr. Zodiac suffers from pseudologia fantastica, and Rhadini challenges Dr. Zodiac to a public test of psychic skills.
 Dr. Zodiac accepts the claim by leaving a note on the front door of the Temple of Magic where Rhadini performs.
 It's written on the back side of the missing manuscript page.
 The manuscript mentions a pygmy arrow; a similar arrow from a display in the foyer of the Temple of Magic is missing.